Andy Murray wins 1st match in 9 months; men’s tennis returns

 Murray moved into a second-round test against No. 5 seed Alexander Zverev.
-Other men advancing Saturday included No. 15 Felix Auger-Aliassime, two-time Grand Slam runner-up Kevin Anderson, Taylor Fritz and Reilly Opelka.
-Marin Cilic, the 2014 U.S. Open champion, was scheduled to face Denis Shapovalov at night.
+Other men advancing Saturday included two-time Grand Slam runner-up Kevin Anderson, Canadians Milos Raonic, Felix Auger-Aliassime and Denis Shapovalov, and Americans Taylor Fritz and Reilly Opelka.

+Shapovalov had a similarly straightforward victory over 2014 U.S. Open champion Marin Cilic, winning the day’s last match 6-3, 6-3.

+“I was ready.
+I was training ... these last couple months and throughout the pandemic,” Shapovalov said.
+“It didn’t really faze me that I hadn’t played in a while.”

-The women’s tour returned earlier this month, and among Saturday’s first-round results was No. 13 seed Maria Sakkari’s 6-1, 6-3 win over 16-year-old Coco Gauff, while No. 9 Elena Rybakina was eliminated by Ekaterina Alexandrova 7-5, 7-6 (6).
-The winners included Victoria Azarenka, while Venus Williams faced Dayana Yastremska at night.
+The women’s tour returned earlier this month, and among Saturday’s first-round results in New York was No. 13 seed Maria Sakkari’s 6-1, 6-3 win over 16-year-old Coco Gauff, while No. 9 Elena Rybakina was eliminated by Ekaterina Alexandrova 7-5, 7-6 (6), and 18-year-old Amanda Anisimova beat No. 11 Alison Riske 6-3, 6-3.
+Two-time Australian Open champion Victoria Azarenka defeated No. 15 Donna Vekic for her first tour win in a year, while 40-year-old Venus Williams lost to 20-year-old Dayana Yastremska 5-7, 6-2, 7-5.

 Murray had surgery on his hip in January 2018, and again in January 2019, and while returned to action later last year, a pelvic problem prevented him from playing at the start of 2020.

-There were stretches against Tiafoe where the former No. 1-ranked man looked as if he’d never left, including when Murray erased a 5-2 hole in the tiebreaker to grab six of that set’s last seven points, capped by a down-the-line forehand passing shot.
+There were stretches against Tiafoe — who pulled out of an exhibition event in Atlanta last month after testing positive for COVID-19 — where Murray looked as if he’d never left.
+That included when the former No. 1-ranked man erased a 5-2 hole in the tiebreaker to grab six of that set’s last seven points, capped by a down-the-line forehand passing shot.

 After Tiafoe was better in the second set, Murray quickly regained control.
 He broke for a 2-0 edge in the third with some classic scrambling defense on a 13-stroke exchange until Tiafoe flubbed a volley.